afergadis/twitter-bursting-topics-n-fake-news/README.md

-# Bustring Topics and Fake News on Twitter
+# Burstring Topics and Fake News on Twitter